ketitsiskari/objects-and-arrays/README.md

 10 - symbol
 ```

-Implement a function for counting object strength
+Implement a function for counting object strength.

 For example:
 ```js